 Policy: QRTP shall be selected based on its ability to meet the needs of a child, promote the child's growth and development, and ensure physical, intellectual and emotional progress during the stay in a facility.
-The Department shall place a child only in a facility licensed by the Iowa DHS or under comparable standards by the state in which they conduct business and which has a current contract with the Department.
+The Department shall place a child only in a facility licensed by the lowa HHS or under comparable standards by the state in which they conduct business and which has a current contract with the Department.

 Procedure: Choose a QRTP contractor in the location geographically closest to the child's family to promote maintaining the child's connection with the child's family and community of origin whenever possible.
-QRTP contractors are contracted in each DHS Service Area.
+QRTP contractors are contracted across the state and serve HHS youth, JCS youth, or both.
+See the Residential QRTP Map: https://hhs.iowa.gov/sites/default/files/Residential%20Map_QRTP.jpg

 The TOP Level of Need is available for staff to review in order to help select the most appropriate level of care for the child.
 If QRTP is identified as the level of need necessary, the matching component will also assist in matching the child with the provider whose strengths in programming most align with the child's needs.
 The provider scorecard rates each QRTP provider on a multitude of specific behaviors and how well they serve children with those specific needs.